Xela3026/workflows-docs/docs/scheduled-events.md

 # Scheduled Events

 A scheduled event lets you make a timed API request.
-All you need to do is setup a designated time and then all the specifications of your API request.
+All you need to do is setup a designated time and the specifications of your API request.
 Then, once the designated time is reached, the request will be made.

 This is most useful for activating your workflows.
-By using the start endpoint of a workflow, you can schedule it to activate automatically at whatever time you want.
+By using the start endpoint of a workflow, you can schedule the workflow to activate automatically at whatever time you want.
 Additionally, you could use the execute endpoint of a workflow so that you can resume a workflow at a designated time.

 <br/>